dagronf/ColorPaletteCodable/README.md

 ## Simple Gradient support

-The library additional defines `PAL.Gradient` which defines a collection of colors with positions that can be used when defining gradient types.
+The library additional defines `PAL.Gradients` which defines a collection of colors with positions that can be used when defining gradient types.
+Certain gradient types (eg. `.grd`) support multiple gradients within the same file.

 ```swift
 let gradient = PAL.Gradient(